Data Harmonization and Why Automate it

 multiple data converging into a computer_icon

-In this article about data harmonization, we will define what it is and where it takes place in the process of data logging.
+This article about data harmonization will define what it is and where it takes place in data logging.

-Here is a diagram that summarizes the concepts that will be discussed in this article for you to refer to during your reading.
-It is tailored with an emphasis on data harmonization, in a context of using measurement instruments.
+Here is a diagram summarizing the concepts discussed in this article to refer to during your reading.
+It is tailored with an emphasis on data harmonization in using measurement instruments.

 Difference between datalogger and DAQ system when it comes to data harmonization